mindspore-lab/mindcv/README.md

 mpirun --allow-run-as-root -n 4 python train.py -c configs/squeezenet/squeezenet_1.0_gpu.yaml
 ```

 **Pre-defined Training Strategies:** We provide more than 20 training recipes that achieve SoTA results on ImageNet currently.
 Please look into the [`configs`](configs) folder for details.
-Please feel free to adapt these training strategies to your own model for model improvement， which can be easily done by modifying the yaml file.
+Please feel free to adapt these training strategies to your own model for performance improvement， which can be easily done by modifying the yaml file.

 - Train on ModelArts/OpenI Platform